jgoggles/danweaver.dev/content/posts/lets-build-an-array.md

 This says if there is anything in the tail, pass them all as arguments to a new `Hooray` otherwise create a new `Hooray` with no args.
-This line is responsible for creating nested `Hoorays` eventually ending in a `nil`, satisfiying our rules.
+This line is responsible for creating nested `Hoorays` eventually ending in a `nil`, satisfying our rules.

 Now we can fire up `irb`, load our class, and build these things: